MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-replace-parameters-url-request.md

 ---
 ms.assetid: 79cdd322-909b-4159-a189-d9e3a68ad681
-title: How to Replace Parameters in a URL Request
+title: How to replace parameters in a URL request
 description: This article provides an overview about how to replace parameters in a URL request
 author: JYOTHIRMAISURI
 ms.author: v-jysur